unyt-org/uix/docs/manual/5 Entrypoints and Routing.md

 # Entrypoints

-In a UIX app, every UI view is provided via default exports from `entrypoint` files located at the root of the backend or frontend directories.
+In a UIX app, UI is provided via default exports from the `entrypoint.ts`/`entrypoint.tsx` files located at the root of the backend or frontend directories.

 There is a variety of values that can be exported from an entrypoint to be displayed in the browser client, including strings, HTML Elements, Blobs and [more](#entrypoint-values).